-The first Jewish communities in Seattle were established in the mid- to late 1800s by both Eastern European Ashkenazic Jews, and Sephardic Jews from Turkey and Rhodes.
-It may surprise you to know that since World War I, Seattle has had the largest percentage of Sephardim when compared to the total Jewish population of any U.S. city!
+The first Jewish communities in Seattle were established in the mid to late 1800s by both Eastern European Ashkenazic and Turkish Sephardic Jews.
+It may surprise you to know that since World War I, Seattle has had the largest percentage of Sephardim compared to the total Jewish population of any U.S. city!
 This diversity creates a welcoming, familiar Seattle Jewish community.

 As fast as Seattle has been growing lately, the area’s Jewish population has grown even faster.

-A 2014 study pegs the number at 63,400 — a 70% increase since 2001, the last time a similar study was conducted.
-The area’s fast growth in technology, sciences, and engineering—fields that draw a highly educated workforce—has led to a highly educated and rapidly growing Jewish community.
-The study found that 89% of Jews in the Seattle area are college graduates, and more than half have an advanced degree.
+A 2014 study pegs the number at 63,400 — a 70 percent increase since 2001, the last time a similar study was conducted.
+The area’s fast growth in technology, sciences and engineering—fields that draw a highly educated workforce—has led to a highly educated and rapidly growing Jewish community.
+The study found that 89 percent of Jews in the Seattle area are college graduates, and more than half have an advanced degree.

-While Jews live all over Seattle and its suburbs, each of the following three neighborhoods has a high concentration of Jewish households.
-If you’re looking for neighborhoods that are walkable on Shabbat, have Orthodox synagogues and/or minyanim, and form a vibrant community of Jews, you’ll want to make sure to explore these three areas:
+While Jews live all over Seattle and its suburbs, the following three neighborhoods each have a high concentration of Jewish households.
+If you’re looking for neighborhoods that are walkable on Shabbat, have Orthodox synagogues and/or minyanim, and form a community of like-minded Jews, you’ll want to make sure to explore these three areas:

-Southeast area of Seattle, along Lake Washington and next to the gorgeous Seward Park, which has miles of trails along the waterfront and in the woods.
-Just 20 minutes to downtown Seattle by car, and for those who choose, bikeable to downtown and South Lake Union, too.
-Seward Park has a number of synagogues and minyanim, which are collaborative and together form a diverse yet cohesive community, including a vibrant Sephardic community:
+Southeast area of Seattle, along Lake Washington and next to the gorgeous Seward Park which has miles of trails along the waterfront and in the woods.
+Just 20 minutes to downtown Seattle by car, and for those who choose, bikeable to downtown and south Lake Union too.
+Seward Park has many synagogues and minyanim, which are collaborative and together form a diverse yet cohesive community, including a vibrant Sephardic community: